dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React0601.md

 ## 6.6 React Context

 Storing state in one location at the root of our tree was an important pattern that helped us all be more successful with early versions of React.
-Learning to pass state both down and up a component tree via properties is a necessary right of passage for any React developer—it's something we should all know how to do.
+Learning to pass state both down and up a component tree via properties is a necessary right of passage for any React developer — it's something we should all know how to do.
 However, as React evolved and our component trees got larger, following this principle slowly became more unrealistic.
 It's hard for many developers to maintain state in a single location at the root of a component tree for a complex application.
 Passing state down and up the tree through dozens of components is tedious and bug ridden.

 The UI elements that most of us work on are complex.
 The root of the tree is often very far from the leaves.
 This puts data the application depends on many layers away from the components that use the data.